 Brooks, Lennon, et al. [Stalwart @Hologram Sam posted some of this as a comment, but it's just too good not to surface on the main page.
 Albert Brooks is a comedian's comedian—someone I want to get for Bystander—and his seminal comedy LP "Comedy Minus One" came out in 1973.
 This is from a 2012 Vanity Fair interview by Judd Apatow.—M.G.]
 J.A.
 You said you were friends with Harry Nilsson?
 A.B.
 I was.
 He was one of these comedy-freak guys.
 He would come and see my shows and he was very sweet and a massive drinker.
 I didn’t drink and I wound up being [...]

 I have been busy with other stuff and just saw Nancy's wonderful Beatle Cars post.
 As a fan of 60s sports cars and the Fabs, I have just too much to say for a comment.
+If you want to afford any of these cars, you can try your luck winning a bucket-load of cash on sites such as 해외정식사이트.
 John's 1965 Phantom V—For example, did Nancy mention that Lennon's famous psychedelic Rolls had a backseat that converted into a double bed?
 (I foresee no problems at all with that, Cyn.)
-And also the first blackened privacy windows seen in the UK (ditto) but a totally recognizable paint job?
-If that doesn't epitomize John Lennon's relationship to fame, I don't know what does.
-One of Lennon's customizations [...]
+And also the first blackened privacy windows seen in the UK (ditto) [...]

 Just when I think, "I fully and completely grok the sublime weirdness of the 1960s and 70s," I discover something more.
 Another level (of which there are, as we all know, seven).
 In the future, historians will conclude, "Everybody was absurdly high.
 All the time." https://www.youtube.com/watch?v=nJBDcb7kq_g As a palate-cleanser, here is a relatively non-insane modern remix from the people (person?) at Disco Purrfection. https://www.youtube.com/watch?v=T553QuLWHwg